 • North Somerset Levels 191 km

-The maintenance work is undertaken by both in house members of staff and their equipment as well as contractors who are employed on a three year contract.
+The maintenance work is undertaken by IDB approved contractors who are employed on a three year contract.

 The work that the Board undertakes on the maintenance of watercourses is done under the legal powers contained within Section 14 & 15 of the Land Drainage Act.
 We are allowed to enter onto private land to do our work under the legal powers contained within Section 64 of the same Act.